The Harvard Lampoon: History

+The Lampoon is also known for its bacchanalian parties and member initiation rituals.

 Rivalry with The Harvard Crimson

-The Lampoon has a long-standing rivalry with Harvard's student newspaper, The Harvard Crimson, which repeatedly refers to the Lampoon in its pages as a "semi-secret Sorrento Square social organization which used to occasionally publish a so-called humor magazine".
+The Lampoon has a long-standing rivalry with Harvard's student newspaper, The Harvard Crimson, which repeatedly refers to the Lampoon in its pages as "a semi-secret Sorrento Square social organization that used to occasionally publish a so-called humor magazine".
+The two organizations occupy buildings within less than one block of each other.
+Interaction between their staff has included pranks, vandalism, and romance.